 Chill Out and Chat

 The ladies meet up between 2pm and 4pm on the last Wednesday of each month at the home of Liz Leggott.
 Enjoy the beautiful surroundings of Manor Farm; go for a walk around the grounds, or sit and chat in the lounge.

 This year's dates and more information are available from the Church Office.

 Scripture Union, along with other organisations, produces a range of notes which are designed to help people of all ages to gain a deeper understanding of the Bible from systematic reading.
 If you wish to order a set of notes, or find out more about what is available, have a word with one of the Bookstall Team on the bookstall.

-Men's Breakfast provides an opportunity for men of all ages to get together for a leisurely Saturday morning breakfast (sometimes full English, others continental) on a regular basis.
+Men's Breakfast provides an opportunity for men of all ages to get together for a leisurely Saturday morning breakfast (usually afull English!) on a regular basis.

 Men's Breakfast is a great way of getting to know other men in the church and to build up stronger friendships.